Hartford's RE curriculum intent

 We aim for Religious Education at Hartford Primary School to engage, challenge and encourage all children to explore religious belief, values and traditions.
 We believe that Religious Education provides an opportunity to ask big questions and celebrate and foster awareness of the differences in the wider world, preparing children for life in the 21st century.

-We use the agreed syllabus as the basis for planning Religious Education and we make links, whereever possible, to the context of our themes.
+We use the agreed syllabus as the basis for planning Religious Education and we make links, wherever possible, to the context of our themes.
 In class and during our daily collective worship themes, we celebrate major religious festivals and celebrations, some of these are led by the children themselves.

 Our RE lessons are based on a big question, which changes each half term.
 Through lessons, we make connections and collect clues to help us answer the big question.
-Over the years with us, children will learn about all of the main religions and have visited a variery of places of worship.
-We currently learn about Christianity and Judaism in Key Stage 1 and Christianity, Hinduism, Sikhism, Islam and Judaism in Key Stage 2.
-Year 5 and 6 are also lucky enough to have Bible Explorer sessions in the Autumn term.
+Over the years with us, children will learn about all of the main religions and visit a variery of places of worship.
+Our children learn about Christianity, Judaism, Islam and non religious world views in Key Stage 1 and Christianity, Hinduism, Sikhism, Islam, Judaism and non religious world views in Key Stage 2.
+Year 5 also receive Bible Explorer sessions where they go on an active journey together through the Bible in the Autumn term.